 - HOME ground floor – this study space is often forgotten about by students but is well worth a visit!

 - Manchester Art Gallery cafe and outdoor seating on the Mosley Street terrace – this is the perfect place to work if you fancy having a mooch around the gallery on your study break.

-- Colony – if you’re in desperate need of somewhere to go to really focus, you can book a day pass at Colony.
+- Another option if you’re in desperate need of somewhere to go to really focus are paid for shared workspaces such as Colony or Seesaw where you can book a day passes.